HSF/hsf.github.io/_gsocproposals/2023/proposal_Rucio_OpenData.md

 ## Evaluation task

-Interested students please contact Mario and Martin directly for the evaluation, which includes setting up the Rucio development environment using the Kubernetes & Docker-based tutorial.
-Then, a low-difficulty development task will have to be implemented and the according pull request will have to be submitted.
+Interested students should contact Mario and Martin directly for the evaluation, which includes setting up the Rucio development environment using the Kubernetes & Docker-based tutorials.
+Then, a low-difficulty development task will have to be implemented, and the corresponding pull request will have to be submitted.
 The pull request must pass the CI/CD pipeline.

 ## Requirements